Moesif/kong-docker-demo/README.md

 6. The data should be captured in the corresponding Moesif account.

 Congratulations!
 If everything was done correctly, Moesif should now be tracking all network requests that match the route you specified earlier.
-If you have any issues with set up, please reach out to support@moesif.com.
+If you have any issues with the setup, please reach out to support@moesif.com.